 Here is this week’s challenge, I would like to thank everyone for playing along and for your feedback.
 The link to the solution for last challenge #16 is HERE.
 This week’s assignment is listed as an advanced exercise due to the requirement of using a batch macro for the solution.

 The use case: A bank is looking to calculate customer retention rate month over month.
-The numerator in the calculation are all of the accounts open 24 months prior to the start of the month.
-For example, for June 2013, the numerator would be the total number of accounts open between June 1, 2011 through May 31, 2013.
-The denominator will be total number of accounts closed in June 2013 or between June 1, 2013 through June 30, 2013.
+The denominator in the calculation are all of the accounts open 24 months prior to the start of the month.
+For example, for June 2013, the denominator would be the total number of accounts open between June 1, 2011 through May 31, 2013.
+The numerator will be total number of accounts closed in June 2013 or between June 1, 2013 through June 30, 2013.

 The objective is to create a batch macro that calculates the retention rate for May, June, July and August.

 It's nice to see the macro answer and learn something new!
 I got stuck on this one since I was trying to do it without adding a start of month table and I have very little experience with macros.
 I was able to solve it without using a macro and without having to manually add a Start of Month table.
 I had one hard coded filter to remove activity prior to May 2013 so that my results matched the same date ranges shown in the solution.
 It doesn’t really need to be included to make this work.
 The 24 month criteria for calculating the numerator (open accounts from prior 24 months) is also hard coded based on the directions.
 Everything else is dynamic so that if you had accounts older than 24 months they would not be included in the calculation nor would you need to add a record in the Start of Month table to include September 2013.
 I annotated the best I could while trying to keep the canvas clean.
 I could have added tool containers, but I need to move on.
 I chopped it into 2 pictures so that it is legible.
 I’d be happy to answer any questions on the workflow formulas.